 - Take the sea bass filets out of the fridge 10-15 minutes before you begin and pat dry.
 Season with kosher salt and black pepper on both sides.
 Preheat oven to 425 degrees F if using filets thicker than 1 ½ inches.

-- In an oven safe frying pan, heat butter and olive oil over medium-high heat until butter is bubbling, but not smoking/burning.
+- In an oven safe frying pan (or non-stick pan for smaller fillets that won't need to be baked), heat butter and olive oil over medium-high heat until butter is bubbling, but not smoking/burning.
 Add sea bass filets flesh side down and DON'T TOUCH THEM for 5 minutes.
 If it's cooking too quickly, turn down the heat to medium.
 If you move them around when they're not ready, they will stick to the pan.

 - Once a golden brown crust has formed, flip to skin side down.
 Deglaze the pan with wine or broth, add chopped shallots and tomatoes.
 Using a wooden spoon, stir them around the fish without moving the fish.
 Spoon some of the sauce over the sea bass as it cooks and pan sear for another 4-5 minutes.

-- For a very thick filet (like the ones I used), transfer the whole pan to the oven and bake for 4-7 minutes until fish has cooked through.
+- For a very thick filet (the ones I used were about 2 inches thick), transfer the whole pan to the oven and bake for 4-7 minutes until fish has cooked through.
 Serve warm over mashed cauliflower or potatoes.

 Notes

 - Use this same cooking technique with less expensive cuts of fish like cod or halibut and it will still be just as delicious.
-Just lower the cooking time as they tend to be less thick.
+Just lower the cooking time or omit the oven step as they tend to be less thick.

 Easy and delicious!